Updated: Jun 12

 So, how do you lower the chances of your email landing in a dreaded spam or promotions folder?

 You have to respect some email marketing best practices.
-This is the only way to get email marketing to benefit your event planning business.
+This is the only way to get email marketing to benefit your business.

 First, let’s put email communications into a worldly context.